syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/Drilldown.md

 # Drilldown

-Drill down provides better visualization of hierarchy.
+Drilldown provides better visualization of hierarchy.
 Large set of data’s can be virtualized into minimal views.
 Each level of items can be drilled down.
-Tree map provides animation along with drilldown support.
-Drill down header will be enabled on drill down the tree map which helps in performing zoom out operation.
+Treemap provides animation along with drilldown support.
+Drilldown header will be enabled once you perform drilldown on the treemap and this header helps in performing zoom out operation(i.e. drill up one level).

-Drill down feature can be enabled or disabled using [`EnableDrilldown`] property in tree map.
-Drill down operation can be performed in both flat level and hierarchy level.
+Drilldown feature can be enabled or disabled using `EnableDrilldown` property in treemap.
+Drilldown operation can be performed for both flat level and hierarchy level.

-I> Tap on the item to perform drill down operation after enabling the EnableDrilldown property.
+I> Tap either on the item or on the item header to perform drilldown operation after enabling the EnableDrilldown property.

+Icons will be displayed to the left of the header to indicate whether the item can be further drilled in or not.
+Plus icon indicates the drilldown operation and minus icon indicates the drillup operation.

-The following code shows enabling the drill down property.
+The following code shows enabling the drilldown property.

 {% tabs %}